 This article aims to give indications on how to do a photo storage program of our private collections.

-By: Yolanda Silva, author of the online course Preventive Conservation of Photography
+You can learn more about photo conservation in the online course Preventive Conservation of Photography

 Each photo contains written within itself a fragment of history.